 The Georgia School Nutrition State Conference in Savannah

-And while it was great opening conversation, it was the conversation at the conference that really showed off what Georgia School Nutrition has to offer.
+And while it was great opening conversation, it was the conversation at the conference that really showed off what Georgia School Nutrition Association has to offer.

-The total number of SDMs for March of 2016 was almost 30,000 strong.
-And since SDMs currently account for 50% of the total national School Nutrition Association membership, you can see how a program like this positively impacts the numbers.
+The total number of SDMs for 2016 was almost 30,000 strong.
+And since SDMs currently account for half of the total national School Nutrition Association membership, you can see how a program like this positively impacts the numbers.
 All state associations are now participating in SDM.
 Take a look at who’s on top!

-I, for one, am very proud of Georgia’s membership accomplishments.
-I served as the Master of Ceremonies at this event and didn’t hesitate to remind them that they are #1!
+I am very proud of Georgia’s membership accomplishments.
+I served as the Master of Ceremonies at this event and didn’t hesitate to remind them that they are number 1!

-This year’s festivities included a visit and performance from the one and only Paula Deen.
-She told the story of how hard she worked to overcome the obstacles in her life to become the owner of Lady and Sons restaurant, an author and TV personality.
+This year’s festivities included a visit and performance from Paula Deen.
+She shared the story of how hard she worked to overcome obstacles in her life to become the owner of The Lady & Sons Restaurant, an author, and TV personality.

 Kern Halls, proprietor of Ingenious Culinary, engaged the audience with concepts that enlightened and energized the crowd.
 Ingenious Culinary is a one stop consultancy for the purpose of consistently successful school food service operations,